NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Changing "Evaluation machine" from a TEC-7700K defibrillator to a TEC-5500K defibrillator

-Out-of-context use of the Multi-parameter Unit and Smart Cables
+Out-of-context use of the Smart Cables

 Why the pain of two missing connector sockets to gain the use of just one flexible socket?